 - Farm to Institution of New England (FINE)

 Who attends the Annual Gathering...

 The Gathering is open to network members and other funders interested in investing and/or grantmaking in the Appalachian region.
 The Appalachia Funders Network is made up of funders, financial institution representatives, and federal agency personnel who invest in the transition of Central Appalachia.
 If you are a non-dues-paying member, we encourage you to attend to (1) learn about the powerful work that’s being done in Appalachia (2) strengthen your connections to other funders, (3) better understand how the Network can help further your mission, and (4) connect to innovative initiatives within our issue focused groups.

-Additionally, members of the Central Appalachian Network are invited to attend the keynote address from Dr. Akuoma Nwadike.
-For tickets or more information, email [email protected].
+Additionally, members of the Central Appalachian Network were invited to attend the keynote address and technical development sessions.